dapr/dapr/CONTRIBUTING.md

 - Third-party code must include licenses.

+**Thank You!** - Your contributions to open source, large or small, make projects like this possible.
+Thank you for taking the time to contribute.

 ## Code of Conduct

 This project has adopted the [Contributor Covenant Code of Conduct](https://github.com/dapr/community/blob/master/CODE-OF-CONDUCT.md)